calebdinsmore/edusports-site/misc/constitution.md

 These types of trades break the spirit of the game and hurt the experience, so they will not be tolerated.

 To overturn a trade, another owner in the league must put forward a motion to overturn the trade and make a case for why a trade constitutes possible collusion or is so lopsided that it would severely impact parity.
-A motion must be seconded by another owner before a vote to overturn is held.
+A motion must be seconded by another owner before the trade can be overturned.

-Once the owners involved in the trade have made a defense for why the trade should stand, a vote will be held amongst the owners in the league.
-For a trade to be overturned, the following criteria must be met:
+Once the owners involved in the trade have made a defense for why the trade should stand, the Commissioner will decide whether the trade should stand.
+The Commissioner may then overturn the trade or allow it to stand.

-- A two-thirds supermajority of the league must agree that the trade should be overturned
-- The Commissioner has approved the motion
-  - In cases when the Commissioner is involved in the trade, this criterion need not be met.
+If the Commissioner is party to the trade, instead a vote may be held.
+If at least half of the league is in favor of overturning, the trade must be overturned.

 > It is worth emphasizing here that overturning trades should be a rare occurrence.
 Teams in a rebuild should be allowed to, for example, trade stud players away for future draft picks or future prospects.